zyecheng/MUTER/README.md

 # The-Concept-of-Response-Time-Estimation-Range-for-Optimizing-Systems-Scheduled-with-Fixed-Priority

-This repository contains the technical report and source code of our paper "The Concept of Response Time Estimation Range for Optimizing Systems Scheduled with Fixed Priority" submitted to RTAS 2018.
+This repository contains the technical report appended with artifact evaluation instruction of our paper "The Concept of Response Time Estimation Range for Optimizing Systems Scheduled with Fixed Priority" submitted to RTAS 2018.
+The source code is also provided in the Src folder.

 Abstract